logdna/logdna-agent-v2/docs/README.md

 the pods in the node.
 The resource requirements of the agent are in direct relation to the amount of pods per node, and the amount of logs producer per pod.

-The agent requires at least 128Mib and no more than 512Mib of memory.
-It requires at least [twenty millicpu (`20m`)][k8s-cpu-usage].
+The agent requires at least 128Mib of memory and [twenty millicpu (`20m`)][k8s-cpu-usage].

 Different features can also increase resource utilization.
 When line exclusion/inclusion or redaction rules